matejabogdanovic/FAT-File-System-Simulation/README.md

 #### Manipulation

 - **`open $path$`**\
-  Create a file or directory if doesn't exist.
+  Create a file or directory, if it doesn't exist, by allocating one block for FCB and one block for data.\
+  When `write` is called and there is no more space in the file, it will automatically try to allocate needed number of blocks.
     - If the file exists, it will take an OFT entry.
         - Note that if the directory exists and `open` is called, it will return an error.

 - **`write $path$`**
   Write to a file.
+If there is no more space in the file, it will automatically try to allocate needed number of blocks.

 - **`read $path$ [num_of_characters]`**
   Read from a file.